cardinalby/go-struct-flags/README.md

 ### 🔸 `flagRequired="true"`

-Defines that the field is required and `Parse()` will return an **error** containing `flago.ErrIsRequired` if the flag is not passed.
+Defines that the field is required and `Parse()` will return an **error** containing `flago.ErrIsRequired` if the flag is not passed and doesn't have a default value (field is not initialized by non-zero value at the moment of registration)

 ## Assign remaining args